 In this line of code:

-Not only is it a simple array of strings, you can also define arrays containing complex data structures (such as objects), as long as they conform to the JSON format:
+This is not just a simple array of strings, you can also define arrays containing complex data structures (such as objects) as long as they conform to the JSON format:

 {% set productTypes = '[{"name": "电子产品", "code": "digital"}, {"name": "家居用品", "code": "home"}, {"name": "图书音像", "code": "books"}]'|list %}

-Now,productTypesThe variable contains an array of three objects, each withnameandcodeproperties.
+Now,productTypesA variable contains an array of three objects, eachnameandcodeProperty.

-Apply the array variable to the loop: practical scenarios and techniques
+Using array variables in loops: practical scenarios and techniques

-Once we define a small array variable, we can apply it toforloop to achieve various flexible display requirements.
+Once we define a small array variable, we can apply it toforloop to achieve various flexible display needs.

-Scenario one: Generate a custom navigation menu or filter button
+Scenario one: Generate custom navigation menus or filter buttons

 {% set navItems = '[{"text": "首页", "path": "/"}, {"text": "关于我们", "path": "/about"}, {"text": "联系方式", "path": "/contact"}]'|list %}